JuliaActuary/LifeContingencies.jl/README.md

 using LifeContingencies, MortalityTables
 using Distributions

-tbls = MortalityTables.tables()
-vbt2001 = tbls["2001 VBT Residual Standard Select and Ultimate - Male Nonsmoker, ANB"]
+vbt2001 = MortalityTables.table("2001 VBT Residual Standard Select and Ultimate - Male Nonsmoker, ANB")

 # use an interest rate that's normally distirbuted
 μ = 0.05